 GeneCards Summary for PIK3R1 Gene

-PIK3R1 (Phosphoinositide-3-Kinase, Regulatory Subunit 1 (Alpha)) is a Protein Coding gene.
-Diseases associated with PIK3R1 include agammaglobulinemia 7, autosomal recessive and short syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein phosphatase binding and 1-phosphatidylinositol binding.
+PIK3R1 (Phosphoinositide-3-Kinase Regulatory Subunit 1) is a Protein Coding gene.
+Diseases associated with PIK3R1 include short syndrome and agammaglobulinemia 7, autosomal recessive.
+Among its related pathways are Endometrial cancer and cGMP-PKG signaling pathway.
+GO annotations related to this gene include GTP binding and transcription factor binding.
 An important paralog of this gene is PIK3R3.